Gaining Independence

 A referral is required.
 Please request one from Child and Youth Mental Health.

+Priority is given to school age children.
 For children and youth (ages 5-18), living in Surrey or Langley, with developmental and/or physical disabilities and/or autism who need one-on-one support in a community setting.

 A referral is required.
 Please get a referral through your Child and Youth Support Needs (CYSN) social worker.

+Priority is given to school age children.
 For children and youth (ages 5-18) with developmental and/or physical disabilities and/or autisim who need group recreational activities to improve social skills and develop friendships with peers.